 The Modes of the Major Scale

-Now that we have taken a look at the major scale, lets take a look at the different modes associated within the scale.
+Now that we have taken a look at the major scale let’s take a look at the different modes associated with the scale.
 Modes employ the exact same step relationship as the major scale; we are simply changing which note we start on, or rather which note we are focusing our arrangement around.

 There are 7 modes derived from C major.
 Each of these modes contains the same notes as C major.
 For example, if you start on “A”, you play the exact same notes as the C major scale, only now the order of notes is A B C D E F G A. Each mode uses the same scale, but starts on a different note or focuses around a particular note.
 The 7 modes are:

 1: C Ionian.
 The notes for C Ionian are: C D E F G A B C